-To edit a toolbar button image
+To replace a toolbar button image

-- 1 Click Tools ▶ Options ▶ Customization. - 2 In the left pane of the Customization dialog box, click Commands. - 3 Choose a command category from the top list box. - 4 Click a toolbar command. - 5 Click the Appearance tab. - 6 Edit the button image using the options in the Imagearea.
+- 1 Click Tools ▶ Options ▶ Customization. - 2 In the left pane of the Options dialog box, click Commands. - 3 Choose a command category from the top list box. - 4 Click a toolbar command. - 5 Click the General tab. - 6 In the Icon area, click Browse, and navigate to the icon you want to use.